-When your parts arrive, be sure to open them up and check for any missing parts.
+When your parts arrive, be sure to open them up and check for any missing parts or damaged parts.
 Especially the stand-offs and I/O shield for the motherboard.

-Before you start your build, take the time to read all of the instructions that came with everything.
+Before you start your build, take the time to read all of the instructions that came with the parts.
 Especially the motherboard manual.